 In the tunnels exhibition area, there are 4 films showing continuously at points around the tunnels.
 One of these films has a soundtrack with subtitles, one has a soundtrack but no subtitles and the other two have no soundtrack.

 Ear defenders are available for people who would like to use them.
 There are warnings about unexpected noises in the tunnels and visitors can also download visual/social stories and a sensory map before they visit or ask for these at reception.
-There are also video.
-Staff are well trained and supportive of autistic individuals.

 Many of the displays are sensory, including some scented displays and some which you can touch and engage with.